 - Interdisciplinary thinking and practice

-- Family- centered care
+- Family- and person-centered care

 -->> Consider LA LEND!!